q4hmad/doctor/README.md

 Doctor Search PDX

-An application that allows a user to look up doctors to treat specific medical issues, 10.20.2017
+An application that uses the BetterDoctor API to allow a user to look up doctors to treat specific medical issues, 10.28.2017

 By Qudsia Ahmad

 Description

-This application makes an API call on the BetterDoctor API to retrieve information about doctors in the Portland area.
-Users can search doctors by name or medical issue.
+This application provides users with information about doctors in the Portland area.
+Users can search doctors by name or medical condition.

 Setup/Installation Requirements